John B. Hollister: Congress

 Hollister was elected as a Republican to the Seventy-second Congress in a special election held on November 3, 1931, to fill the vacancy created by the death of Nicholas Longworth.
 He was reelected to the two succeeding Congresses and served from November 3, 1931, to January 3, 1937.
 He was defeated for reelection in 1936 and resumed the practice of law.

 Later career

 Hollister served as a delegate to the Republican National Conventions in 1940, 1944, 1948, and 1952.
 He headed the United Nations Relief Rehabilitation Association's mission to the Netherlands, 1945, and served as executive director of the Hoover Commission from October 1953 to July 1955.
 He was director of the International Cooperation Administration from June 15, 1955, until his resignation on September 13, 1957.

 Death

 He returned to Cincinnati, where he died on January 4, 1979, at the age of 88.
-His remains were cremated and the ashes interred in Spring Grove Cemetery.
+His remains were cremated, and the ashes were interred in Spring Grove Cemetery.